aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/how-to-run-docker-container/_index.md

 | LicensePublicKey | Public key of the license |
 | LicensePrivateKey | Private key of the license |

-If the **License** parameters are omitted, the app runs in trial mode.
+If the **License** parameters are omitted, the container runs in trial mode.

 ### 1. Pull Aspose.Cells Cloud Image